Corcovado National Park: Conservation efforts

+One organization that is invested in conserving the biodiversity of the marine ecosystem, specifically sea turtles, is the Comunidad Protectora de Tortugas de Osa (COPROT) [6].
+Their campus is located along the beachfront of a small town known as Puerto Jiminez [6].
+Founded in 2018, this grassroots conservation group is composed of environmental researchers, volunteers, activists, and even locals who are committed to protecting the nesting sites of sea turtles [6].
+Some of the local recruits were people from the gold mining community who were looking for more profitable work.
+The essence of their mission is to educate and provide economic opportunities to their local community and to protect endangered sea turtles [6].

+Tourism

-Corcovado National Park is open to the public and can be visited on day trips and for overnight visits.
-As of February 1, 2014 all Corcovado visitors must be accompanied by certified professional guides.
-During the wet months (July to November) parts of the park may be closed.
+Corcovado National Park is open to the public.
+As of February 1, 2014 all Corcovado visitors must be accompanied by certified guides.
+During the wet months (July to November), certain parts of the park are closed.

-There are two tracks, one coastal and one inland, and four ranger stations in the park where one can stay overnight; three at the park entrances and one at the intersection of the two tracks.
+There are two tracks, one coastal and one inland, and four ranger stations in the park where tourists stay overnight; three at the park entrances and one at the intersection of the two tracks.
 One track runs Northwest to Southeast along the coast to La Leona ecolodge, with the Estación Sirena roughly in the middle.
-The second track runs inland from Estacion Sirena to Estación Los Patos at the Eastern end of the park.
+The second track runs inland from Estación Sirena to Estación Los Patos at the Eastern end of the park.

 The coastal track has several rivers that must be crossed by fording, but it's risky during high tide or for inexperienced hikers.
 Rio Sirena is commonly regarded as the most dangerous of crossings, primarily because it flows directly into the massive Laguna Corcovado in the isolated heart of the park.
-Bull sharks are present within the river and can sometimes be seen at the river mouth during high tide.
+Bull sharks are present at the river mouth during high tide.
 American crocodiles are also present within the river.
 Spectacled caiman are present further up river and within Laguna Corcovado in larger numbers.
 The Rio Claro, which is approximately 40 minutes south of Rio Sirena, is said to be safer.
-Small American crocodiles and spectacled caiman are also present within the Rio Claro, albeit in smaller numbers than Rio Sirena.
-The Rio Madrigal, just north of the park entrance, is much smaller and may be home to spectacled caiman.
+Small American crocodiles and spectacled caiman are also present within the Rio Claro.
+The Rio Madrigal, north of the park entrance, is smaller and may be home to spectacled caiman.